Shivansh-707/AI-Expense_categorizer/README.md

 Download the enriched CSV, edited table CSV, and the PDF report from the Download Data section.

 7. Files of interest
-app.py — main Streamlit app with UI, LLM integration, anomaly detection, charts, and exports.[file:112]
+app.py — main Streamlit app with UI, LLM integration, anomaly detection, charts, and exports.

-main.py — utility / local runner script (if present in the repo setup).[file:115]
+main.py — utility / local runner script (if present in the repo setup)

-comprehensive_expenses.csv — sample dataset used for local testing and demo flows.[file:113]
+comprehensive_expenses.csv — sample dataset used for local testing and demo flows

-dataset_generator.py — helper script to generate synthetic expense data for experimentation.[file:114]
+dataset_generator.py — helper script to generate synthetic expense data for experimentation

-AI-Expense-Categorizer.docx — original assessment brief from E2M Solutions (for reference).[file:116]
+AI-Expense-Categorizer.docx — original assessment brief from E2M Solutions ( will not be uploaded here for privacy reasons )